-Seminars meet each weekday morning, 09.15-10.45 and 11.15-12.45, with afternoons free for course-related field trips, individual study or exploring the many beautiful places in and around the city.
+Seminars meet each weekday morning, with afternoons free for course-related field trips, individual study, or exploring the many places of interest in and around the city.

 Do we have to invent values and meaning?
 We examine subjectivist views about the meaning of life and start searching for objectivist alternatives.
 Was Socrates right in claiming that an unexamined life is not worth living and that being a good person is a necessary condition of living a good life?